B Riley Financial options imply 6.8% move in share price post-earnings

-Pre-earnings options volume in B Riley Financial is 1.3x normal with puts leading calls 10:9.
-Implied volatility suggests the market is anticipating a move near 6.8%, or 45c, after results are released.
+Pre-earnings options volume in B Riley Financial is 1.4x normal with puts leading calls 9:2.
+Implied volatility suggests the market is anticipating a move near 6.8%, or 33c, after results are released.
 Median move over the past eight quarters is 2.4%.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>